Bo Burnham: Inside: Release

 Burnham announced Inside on April 28, 2021, along with a small trailer that showed a clean-cut Burnham during the ending of Make Happy, which transitioned into a scene from Inside that featured his long-haired and bearded look.
 He also posted on both Twitter and Instagram.
 On May 21, he announced that Inside was to be released on May 30.
 The special was released without a press kit or a collection of stills.
 It was shown in select theaters in the United States between July 22 and July 25, 2021, with certain theaters adding showings after the initial weekend had passed.

 Inside (The Songs)

 As announced on June 8, 2021, music from Inside was released as Inside (The Songs) on June 10 on music streaming platforms through Republic Records.
 Inside (The Songs) reached the top ten in the United States, Canada, Denmark, Ireland, New Zealand, Norway, and the United Kingdom.
-It was the best-selling American comedy album of the year and was certified Gold in the United States.
+It was the best-selling American comedy album of the year and was certified platinum in the United States for sales of over 1,000,000 units.
 Additionally, a number of individual songs from the special charted.
 "All Eyes On Me" became the first comedy song to enter the Billboard Global 200 charts.